sztobar/shtobar-dev/src/pages/posts/how-not-to-dry.md

 `v2` might need to be passed quite far down, but it's not a problem of passing the prop on it's own.
 Normally we might use context for such problem, it's so common that even React Docs have an article about it and names it [props drooling](https://beta.reactjs.org/learn/passing-data-deeply-with-context#the-problem-with-passing-props).

-The problem is how `v2` might introduce a lot of small style changes:
+The problem is how `v2` might introduce a lot of small style (and other) changes:
 ```tsx
 const LinkSection = ({v2...props}) => {
   const title = useTitle(props, v2);